mjwelchphd/net-receiver/README.md

 That being said, If you use this for anything, and want me to make special changes that don't interfere with my purpose, email me at mjwelchphd@gmail.com, and I'll work with you as best I can.

+The source code for this project is located at https://github.com/mjwelchphd/net-receiver

 # General

 This gem sits on top of my net-server gem, and receives standard emails.
 It has only a few checks that it makes on the incoming email, leaving the specialized checks up to you.
 You can change it's behavior by overriding base methods, and adding your own programming; don't worry, I'll show you how.
 Your Ruby overrides are the same as witing a configuration file for a standard MTA.